 Native French are segmented into subgroups that are readily identifiable in terms of social class.
 This is an inductive discovery: while they could have theoretically done so, gender and age do not meaningfully structure heterogeneity within the data, which showcases the reflexivity vis-à-vis social categories afforded by unsupervised machine learning.
-Cluster 1 features older individuals who have low earnings and have low educational attainment, but are nevertheless employed - forming a clear "working class" cluster.
-Cluster 2 is made up of working individuals, with a low education and intermediate income level.
-The occupational structure of this group - which we label "peripheral petite bourgeoisie" to acknowledge its location outside large cities - encompasses low ranking employees and civil servants who are
+Cluster 1 features older individuals who have low earnings and low educational attainment but are nevertheless employed-forming a clear "working class" cluster.
+Cluster 2 is made up of working individuals with a low education and intermediate income level.
+The occupational structure of this group-which I label "peripheral

-13 Monte Carlo error refers to the standard deviation in mean values in each variable and cluster, across d iterations.
-It is the variation that comes from change in cluster composition across d random draws from \mathbf{p} .
-As such, it does not capture variation within clusters but variation across iterations (Step 2).
-See Appendix C for more details on overlap and uncertainty across iterations of assignment based on random draw from the multinomial distribution \mathbf{p} .
+$^{^{13}}$ Monte Carlo error refers to the standard deviation in mean values in each variable and cluster, across d iterations.
+It is the variation that comes from the change in cluster composition across d random draws from ${\bf p}$.
+As such, it does not capture variation within clusters but variation across iterations (step 2).
+See app.
+C for more details on overlap and uncertainty across iterations of assignment based on random draws from the multinomial distribution ${\bf p}$.